Dyke-F/Udacity_DSA_Project2/Project2 - Explanations.md

 **Task 4**
 ___
 Similar to task 2, we have to recurse through a depth of n groups, containing x users.
-Therefore our potential time complexity might be O(n * x).
+Again, groups are parents and users are the leafs so when doing bfs or dfs search we end up with a linear time complexity that in the worst case is O(n) where n is the depth of the tree (if looks like a linked list, this is also the number of items).
 As we only return True or False depending wheter a user is in a group, the space complexity is O(1).

 **Task 5**
 ___